PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 - Basic proficiency with Node.js or Javascript
 - Pipedream [CLI](https://pipedream.com/docs/cli/reference/)

 Finally, the target app must be integrated with Pipedream.
 You can explore all apps supported by Pipedream in the [marketplace](https://pipedream.com/explore).
-If your app is not listed, please [reach out](https://pipedream.com/community/c/dev/11).
+If your app is not listed, please [create a Github issue](https://github.com/PipedreamHQ/pipedream/issues/new?assignees=&labels=app%2C+enhancement&template=app---service-integration.md&title=%5BAPP%5D) to request it and [reach out](https://pipedream.com/community/c/dev/11) to our team to let us know that you're blocked on source or action development.

 ## Process